hakito/SlimVDI/README.md

 FAQ
 ---
-Q. What does it do?
+### What does it do?
-A. It makes copies of (i.e. clones) Oracle VirtualBox Virtual Disk Image (VDI) files.
+   It makes copies of (i.e. clones) Oracle VirtualBox Virtual Disk Image (VDI) files.
 It can also convert Microsoft VHD, VMWare VMDK, Parallels HDD (v2), raw disk or partition image files, and even physical Windows drives - into a VDI file.
 Note that SlimVDI is not a GUI for VBoxManage, it is entirely stand-alone, using my own code for reading and writing VDI, and for reading the other supported formats.

-Q. How do I install it?
-A. It came as a .zip, just create a folder and unzip the contents into it.
-After that you can optionally create a shortcut to link your desktop to the SlimVDI.exe file inside the target folder.

-Q. What's the point? - VirtualBox has cloning built in as standard!
+### What's the point? - VirtualBox has cloning built in as standard!
-A. When SlimVDI was first created in 2009, VirtualBox only supported cloning from the command line, which many users disliked.
+   In 2009, VirtualBox only supported cloning from the command line, which many users disliked.
 I also wanted to add a number of features that VirtualBox did not provide.
 And, I wanted the flexibility to add more features in the future, independant of what the VBox developers choose to do.
    In particular :-
-   o I wanted a simple GUI interface (I later added a command line interface as well, to satisfy
+   * I wanted a simple GUI interface (I later added a command line interface as well, to satisfy those strange people who like that sort of thing!).
-     those strange people who like that sort of thing!). o I wanted better feedback from the tool, in particular an accurate answer to the question, "so how long is this going to take?". o Speed.
+   * I wanted better feedback from the tool, in particular an accurate answer to the question, "so how long is this going to take?".
+   * Speed.
 I wanted to see if cloning could be any faster, though I have not really made a serious effort in that direction yet.
 However, in a test I performed, the "VBoxManage clonehd" command took 101s to clone a 1.6GB VDI.
 My SlimVDI tool did the same in 68 seconds.
-But, I find that Windows disk I/O speeds are highly variable, so that could have been dumb luck. o I wanted more flexibility regarding the UUID (a signature embedded in VDI and most other virtual disk formats, which VBox uses to identify them).
+But, I find that Windows disk I/O speeds are highly variable, so that could have been dumb luck.
+   * I wanted more flexibility regarding the UUID (a signature embedded in VDI and most other virtual disk formats, which VBox uses to identify them).
 By default I generate a new UUID for the clone (as "VBoxManage clonehd" always does), but I also have an option to keep the old UUID.
-USE THIS FEATURE WITH CARE - ALWAYS GENERATE A NEW UUID UNLESS YOU KNOW WHEN/WHY THE OLD UUID CAN/SHOULD BE RETAINED. o I wanted more flexibility regarding the drive size.
+USE THIS FEATURE WITH CARE - ALWAYS GENERATE A NEW UUID UNLESS YOU KNOW WHEN/WHY THE OLD UUID CAN/SHOULD BE RETAINED.
+   * I wanted more flexibility regarding the drive size.
 SlimVDI has an option to increase the virtual drive size of the clone, without disturbing the existing partitions.
 There is a separate option to expand the main partition too (for certain filesystems only) to occupy the increased space on the drive.
-     ==> VirtualBox added a limited disk "resize" feature to VBoxManage v4.0.0, however I feel that SlimVDI's version is still preferable for many reasons: the short form of which is that SlimVDI is more capable and yet easier to use. o I wanted to try optimization of the clone on the fly, i.e. detect blocks which are no longer used by the guest filesystem, and discard those from the clone.
+     VirtualBox added a limited disk "resize" feature to VBoxManage v4.0.0, however I feel that SlimVDI's version is still preferable for many reasons: the short form of which is that SlimVDI is more capable and yet easier to use.
+   * I wanted to try optimization of the clone on the fly, i.e. detect blocks which are no longer used by the guest filesystem, and discard those from the clone.
 This feature requires me to interpret the contents of the drive, which entails more risk of an error and is therefore optional (see the "Compact while copying" checkbox).
-The easier and entirely safe optimizations already performed by "VBoxManage clonehd", such as defragmenting the block order and skipping zero blocks is of course also done by SlimVDI, regardless of the setting of the compact option. o I wanted to try other optimizations, such as adjusting the target VDI header size to ensure that guest filesystem clusters are aligned on host cluster boundaries, for faster disk I/O. o People sometimes have problems getting VBoxManage to perform a particular cloning operation.
+The easier and entirely safe optimizations already performed by "VBoxManage clonehd", such as defragmenting the block order and skipping zero blocks is of course also done by SlimVDI, regardless of the setting of the compact option.
+   * I wanted to try other optimizations, such as adjusting the target VDI header size to ensure that guest filesystem clusters are aligned on host cluster boundaries, for faster disk I/O.
+   * People sometimes have problems getting VBoxManage to perform a particular cloning operation.
      When that happens it is useful to have an independant tool you can try instead.

    VirtualBox finally added GUI support for cloning (both VMs and bare disks) in v4.1.0.
 This